adammaj1/Mandelbrot-book-book/README.md

 period, and are generally much larger than the components themselves, which makes them useful for finding components.

-@CHAModified describes a modification of atom domains, which makes smaller domains more visible.

 C99 Code : [atom-domains.c](atom-domains.c)